genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ## POST /text/begin

-Begin a text conversation with the SAIA Assistant.
+Begins a text conversation with the SAIA Assistant.

 ### Parameters